httptoolkit/httptoolkit-website/src/docs/guides/android.md

 To intercept HTTPS traffic from apps which don't trust user-installed CA certificates, HTTP Toolkit can inject system certificates using [ADB](https://developer.android.com/studio/command-line/adb) on supported devices:

 * Rooted physical devices
-* Official emulators running the standard Google API or AOSP builds (but not Google Play builds)
+* Official emulators, using the standard Google API or AOSP builds (but not 'Google Play' builds)
 * Genymotion emulators
+* Any other ADB device where `adb shell su` or `adb root` are available

-Although in these cases you often don't have the Google Play Store available, you can use [Open GAPPS](https://opengapps.org/) to install it manually.
+In some of these cases you won't have the Google Play Store available, which can be inconvenient for reverse engineering.
+To fix that, you can use [Open GAPPS](https://opengapps.org/) to install Google tools manually, or you can download individual APKs directly, from sites such like [ApkPure](https://apkpure.com/) or [APKMirror](https://www.apkmirror.com/).

 To install a system certificate, first [connect](https://developer.android.com/studio/command-line/adb#Enabling) a supported device using ADB, and the "Android device connected via ADB" interception option will appear on the 'Intercept' page in your HTTP Toolkit application.
 Click that, and the certificate will be added as a system certificate on the device, the HTTP Toolkit Android app will be installed if not already present (this may take 10 seconds or so), and then interception will start up automatically.